EagleVector/URL_Shortener/README.md

 Authentication Patterns:
 1. Statefull - Which maintains state or data on the server side
-2. Stateless - Which has no data
+2. Stateless - Which has no data on the server side

-1. Statefull
+### Statefull Auth

                   username/password
               ---------------------------->